WHAT IS A FLOOD ?

 Flash floods can happen within minutes or a few hours of torrential rainfall.
-Flash flooding occurs so quickly that people are caught off-guard.
-They can also occur due to Dam or Levee breaks and mudslides.
+Flash flooding occurs so quickly that people are often caught off-guard.
+They can also occur due to Dam or Levee breaks, and mudslides.

 Besides the damage to property, one might have to contend with no electricity, no running water, and the possibility of diseases from floodwater that stays around for a long time after.
 Even by the time a flood dries up, it leaves damp, muddy silt everywhere.

 Thailand holds the record for the most expensive flood in 2011, costing $45 billion in damage.

 Floods kill more people each year than any other natural disaster.

 If there is a possibility of flooding in your area, immediately move to higher ground.

 After a flood, always stay away from the water, as it could be contaminated.